 These are the 10 images I submitted, all of which have been accepted into Exhibitions on 3 or more occasions.

 Not one to rest on my laurels at the beginning of 2019 I submitted my application for the next level of award, a Distinction.
 At this level they are looking for images that achieve a high level of acceptance in exhibitions and requires 15 images to be submitted and the pass mark is 300, so still an average of 20 marks per image.
 I have opted to submit prints rather than digital for this one, so I know exactly how my images will look on the day.
-Again the adjudication will be held in November and prior to this there is an L&CPU mock adjudication at the weekend and was pleased to come away with a score which would give me a pass.
+Again the adjudication will be held in November.
+I attended an L&CPU mock adjudication at the weekend and was pleased to come away with a score which would give me a pass.
 However there were a few with borderline scores which I have reworked and maybe a couple I chose to replace.
 The formal adjudication took place on 24th November in Watford.
 I was very pleased to get a score of 310 which gave me a pass.
 Scoring aligned very well with the mock adjudication apart from the score for Keeping Watch which was much lower.
 My mentor said the print looked very blue under the viewing lamp, so perhaps that was the reason.
 Here are my entered images.